dvob/k8s-wasm/README.md

 # Kubernetes API Access Extensions with WebAssembly

-This repository explains an extension of the Kubernetes API-Server which allows to use WebAssembly modules to perform/extend the following actions:
+This repository explains an extension of the Kubernetes API server which allows to use WebAssembly modules to perform/extend the following actions:
 * Authentication
 * Authorization
 * Admission (validating and mutating)

-To implement this I forked the Kubernetes source code and extended the API-Server accordingly: https://github.com/dvob/kubernetes/tree/wasm.
+To implement this I forked the Kubernetes source code and extended the API server accordingly: https://github.com/dvob/kubernetes/tree/wasm.

 The extension is **not intended for production use**.
 Its a proof of concept to show how WebAssembly could be used to extend Kubernetes.